The rich text editing space keeps on evolving – and so does TinyMCE. So what’s included, when and why? Let’s find out.

 The latest version of TinyMCE was released on April 5, 2023.
 This release comes with a number of user- and developer-friendly enhancements, like a new font size toolbar button, improvements to Advanced Code Editor, and 33 bug fixes.

 However, by far the most interesting highlight of this release is the introduction of Advanced Templates, an industry-first in rich text editing.
 Read on to learn more…

-⚠️Important: On April 20, 2023, TinyMCE 5 reaches the end of support.
+⚠️Important: As of April 20, 2023, TinyMCE 5 reached end of support.
 Beyond this date, bug fixes and features won’t be introduced into TinyMCE 5, and as time goes on, our support team will have limited resources to help troubleshoot issues with TinyMCE 5.

 If you’re running TinyMCE 4 or 5, we recommend you start the upgrade process to TinyMCE 6.

 [New] Advanced Templates plugin

 How many times a day do you think your users reuse the same content inside your app?
 Let’s say, like pre-written emails or boilerplate text.

 What if you asked them what hacks or workarounds they’re using?
 They might be a little embarrassed by their answer…

 Our research shows there’s a good chance they’re: